camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 </conditionalEventDefinition>
 ```

-The condition is only evaluated if the variable `var1` is created or updated.
+The condition is only evaluated if the variable `var1` is created or updated on the current variable scope.
 It is reasonable to use the `variableEvent` on non interrupting events, since these events can be triggered more than once!

 The variable specification gives more control over the condition evaluation and event triggering.